Nexmo/nexmo-developer/_tutorials/en/voice-api/create-voice-csproj.md

 To start, you will create an SMS `csproj` file.
 You will have it not configure kestrel for https for testing purposes.

-In your terminal, execute the following command.
+In your terminal, execute the following command:

 ```shell
 dotnet new mvc --no-https -n VonageVoice